 Where children are transferring to Secondary School, the SENCo will meet/liaise with SENCOs of each secondary school to transfer SEND information.
 All SEND school records will be passed on to secondary school.
 Close links are in place with our local secondary school, The Boswells School and The Beaulieu Park School.
 A SEN morning is set up in the summer term, where children with significant SEND needs are able to meet with other children with SEND at The Boswells and the LSAs.
 In addition to this, the SENCo arranges additional visits for those children with SEND who require it.

 Parents of children who have an EHCP/Statement are invited to discuss transitional provision with the potential secondary school at a Transitional Review.

-Where can parents get Information on The SEND Information Report - School Offer the local SEN Policy authority's local School website offer?
-Essex Local Offer:- http://www.essexlocaloffer.org.uk/
+Where can parents get Information on the local authority's local offer?